Sex workers' rights: Abolitionism or criminalization

 Early reformers identified the key problem with prostitution as male lust that lured innocent women into a depraved life as prostitutes.
 Thus, abolitionist proponents believe that prostitution is an exploitative system that is harmful to the women involved.
 Therefore, these activists believe that to prevent violence against women, the customers, pimps, and panderers should be punished so that the entire institution can be demolished.
 Because this policy approach is built upon the idea that women are helpless victims, opponents of this view believe that it is paternalistic and not empowering to women.

 A study by Melissa Farley, a well-known supporter of the abolition of prostitution, and colleagues, suggests that violence is an intrinsic part of prostitution in which the chances of experiencing violence increases along with the number of years involved in prostitution.
 This study also concludes that prostitution tends to be multi-traumatic in all forms.

 Farley and colleagues also used the Netherlands as an example of a country to support the idea that legalized prostitution can still inflict harm on those involved.
 They stated that over 90% of the sex workers tend to show symptoms of PTSD.
 Therefore, these proponents advocate for abolitionism and criminalization as a method of protecting sex workers.

 Criminalization proponents believe that the way to protect women from interpersonal violence is to punish both sex workers and customers for partaking in the buying and selling of sex.

 Support for criminalization

 Many proponents of abolitionism or criminalization of prostitution commonly use reasons based on studies done on the effects of prostitution in countries where it is legalized or decriminalized.

-Prostitution does not enhance women's choice.

-Prostitution does not promote women's health because the condom-use policy is not strictly enforced.

-Prostitution does not protect women in prostitution.

-Prostitution expands the sex industry instead of controlling it.